bayramakdeniz/AD-PHS/demo_example/README.md

 # phs
-Polygenic hazard scores for onset prediction
+Polygenic hazard scores for onset prediction.

+No additional installation (except this repo) is needed.

 The main script is ``phs_generate_new.m``.
 This will calculate a PHS model for a given genotype/phenotype dataset and save it as an output.